• Skip to primary navigation

 7. Remove from oven carefully and serve.

-5 bowls of French onion soup in a pan.
+5 bowls of french onion soup with melted cheese.

 A book cover with a title that says “Elegant Appetizers,” beside a title that says “Don’t forget your free ebook!
 Subscribe.”